LoLImprove/Rise/README.md

 ### User Scoring

+Currently an user can lose points and ranks undercertain conditions as some trigger exists that make the user lose points.
+See `private/score-table.yml` for more information.

+#### Server

 - `Rise.Scoring.addPoints({ to: userId, for: keyInScoringTable });`, server side helper to reward an user with points.
 For instance after an analysis.
   - The `to` argument must be a user object or an user id.
   - The `for` argument must be a key present in the `private/score-table.yml` file.
 You can add some of course.